Local Formal Assessments

 What is the Cognitive Abilities Test?

-The CogAT is a group-administered paper/pencil assessment designed to measure students' reasoning and problems solving abilities.
-There are three subtests; Verbal, NonVerbal, and Quantitative.
+The CogAT is a group-administered computer-based assessment designed to measure students' reasoning and problems solving abilities compared to age mates and grade mates.
+The CogAT is a measure of aptitude, which provides insight into students’ readiness to demonstrate creative problem-solving skills and learn in different situations and learning environments.
+There are three subtests: Verbal, NonVerbal, and Quantitative.

 Who takes the CogAT?

-All students in the 2nd and 5th grades take the CogAT.
-Results are used to help determine eligibility for advanced classes.
+All District 31 students in the 3rd and 5th grades take the CogAT.
+Results are used to help determine eligibility for advanced classes, as well as identify strategies for supporting students with high aptitude in the general education classroom setting.
 The CogAT may be taken at other times on an individual basis if the data is needed for a placement decision.

 Who administers the CogAT test and how long does it take?

 Students take the CogAT with their classroom teachers.
-Approximately 45 minutes is allotted for each subtest.
+Approximately 30 minutes is allotted for each subtest.
+Students take three subtests: Verbal, NonVerbal, and Quantitative.